kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-1.md

 ```

 #### Menu locations
-* To create a location for you menu, you need to drop this code into your theme's `functions.php`.
+* To create a location for you menu, you need to drop this code into your theme's `functions.php`

 `functions.php`